Politics and sports: Recent relations with South Korea

 North Korea and South Korea marched together for the 2000 Sydney Olympics, 2004 Athens Olympics and 2006 Turin Olympics.
 Plans to walk together for the 2008 Beijing Olympics fell through when principles regarding selection of athletes could not be agreed upon.
 After the 2008 Beijing Olympics tensions have increased between these two nations.

 Many inter-Korean sporting events were held in the 2000s.
 These events were referred to as unification matches.

 Internal use of sports politics

 The North Korean leaders understood the importance of sports not only in the international community, but also internally.
 The major ideology in North Korea, Juche, has been solidified through the Communist Party's use of sports.
 The North Korea regime believed that by supporting the increases in sport, the North Korean people would overall be more fit.
 This would allow the people to be more useful in the revolutionary struggle.
 For this reason, it was important to start athletics young.
-In fact, training in physical sport was mandatory during schooling.
+Training in physical sport was mandatory during schooling.
 In the 2000s, major sporting events were being broadcast throughout North Korea, and these events are still being used as propaganda tools.
 Sports have played a vital role in maintaining the power of the ruling class, while at the same time offering opportunities to interact with the international community.